thedynamiclinker/sudocode/lost+found/init/In the Beginning.md

 0: Yeah, don't do that.

 1: Ugh.
-Anyways, you were gonna explain why calling us "The Foundational People" isn't just another example of the tribalism thing from /opt/names.
+Anyways, you were gonna explain why calling us "The Foundational People" isn't just another example of the tribalism thing in /opt/names.

 0: Right.
 Ok, let's start at the beginning.